How to Support a Patient with a New Cancer Diagnosis

 Bob is a 72-year-old Caucasian man living in a large U.S. city.
 He is a retired truck driver and smokes a pack a day, which he has been doing since he was 18.

-Bob lives with his wife, Betty, who is 68 and generally in good health.
+Bob lives with his wife, Betty, who is 68 and generally healthy.
 The couple has been married for 45 years.
-They have two children and three grandchildren, all of whom live in the same metropolitan area.
+They have two children and three grandchildren living in the same metropolitan area.

-Bob is even more sedentary now than he used to be when driving his semi-truck; he feels he has put in his time on the road and should now be able to relax and enjoy the benefits of retirement.
+Bob is even more sedentary now than he used to be when driving his semi-truck; he feels he has put in his time on the road and should now be able to relax and enjoy retirement benefits.

 Since retirement, Bob has lost contact with many of his work buddies and now only sees family and an old high school friend.
 He rarely gets out of the house, except for church on the occasional Sunday, when Betty asks him to go with her.

-Bob’s diet still consists of a great deal of fast food; he loves hamburgers and fries.
+Bob’s diet still consists of a lot of fast food; he loves hamburgers and fries.
 He is overweight, carrying most of the excess weight in his abdomen.
 He drinks a few beers now and then, particularly when watching sports.

-One day while watching TV at home alone, Bob feels tightness in his chest.
-Worried he might be having a heart attack; he calls 9-1-1 and reports his acute chest pain.
+One day, while watching TV at home alone, Bob feels a tightness in his chest.
+Worried he might be having a heart attack, he calls 9-1-1 and reports his acute chest pain.

 Upon arrival at the local emergency department, Bob immediately gets a full cardiac workup.
 His troponins are negative.
-His EKG shows normal sinus tachycardia with occasional premature ventricular contractions (PVCs).
-His chest X-ray shows a normal cardiac silhouette and no signs of acute cardiac problems.
+His EKG shows sinus tachycardia and occasional premature ventricular contractions (PVCs).
+His chest X-ray shows a regular cardiac silhouette and no signs of acute cardiac problems.

-However, the radiologist notes, some spots on Bob’s left lung are concerning.
-The attending physician orders a CT scan, which shows two large lung infiltrates that are concerned for malignancy.
+However, the radiologist notes that some spots on Bob’s left lung are concerning.
+The attending physician orders a CT scan, which shows two large lung infiltrates, concerning for malignancy.
 Eventually, Bob is discharged with a follow-up appointment for sputum cytology and a lung biopsy.

 When Bob gets home, he doesn’t tell Betty at first.
-She got back from a day of being with the grandchildren, and he didn’t want to bring her down.
+She returned from being with the grandchildren; he didn’t want to bring her down.
 Instead, he stays quiet throughout dinner and can’t fall asleep later that night.

-Weeks later, Bob decides to tell Betty about his day in the emergency department.
-Betty is shocked and saddened that he didn’t tell her but accompanies him to his follow-up appointment.
+Weeks later, Bob tells Betty about his day in the emergency department.
+Betty is shocked and saddened that he didn’t tell her, but she accompanies him to his follow-up appointment.

-The biopsy results of his lung nodules both come back malignant.
+The biopsy results of his lung nodules both came back malignant.
 Upon another appointment, this time with an oncologist, Bob receives the diagnosis of stage IIIB non-small cell lung cancer (NSCLC).

 Ask yourself...